snsinahub/sqlcmd/README.md

 # sqlcmd

-snsinahub/sqlcmd is an action script containing the languages and commands supported by SQL Server SQLCMD.
+snsinahub/sqlcmd is an action that runs script containing the languages and commands supported by SQL Server SQLCMD.

 ## Supported methods
 - **Authentication**: windows authentication